KBCS

-KBCS (91.3 MHz) is a public FM radio station licensed to Bellevue, Washington, and serving the Puget Sound region, including Seattle.
+KBCS (91.3 MHz) is a public radio station licensed to Bellevue, Washington, and serving the Puget Sound region.
 It is owned by Bellevue College and broadcasts in HD Radio.
 The station has an effective radiated power (ERP) of 1,800 watts, broadcasting from a tower 1276 feet in height above average terrain (HAAT) on Cougar Mountain.
 KBCS studios are located on the Bellevue College campus in the city of Bellevue.
-The station can be heard between Tacoma to the south and Marysville in Snohomish County to the north.
-But closer to the Canadian border, the station is difficult to pick up because of co-channel interference from CJZN in Victoria, British Columbia since 2000.

 A wide variety of music is heard on KBCS-FM, including Electronic Dance Music (EDM), Funk, Latin Music, Brazilian, Underground Hip Hop, Folk, Blues, Gospel Music, Music of Asia, African Music, Reggae, Classical Music, World Music, Jazz and Americana.
 The station also airs local and world news and information, including nationally syndicated programs Democracy Now! and The Thom Hartmann Show, both heard weekday mornings.

 KBCS is managed by a small staff, along with over 150 volunteer hosts, producers, journalists and administrators.
 The station offers training in journalism and broadcast production to the public.
 KBCS has launched the careers of a number of noted regional and national public radio professionals.